MonicaNS/Codepath_Prework/README.md

 ## Codepath_Prework

-##App Description
+### App Description
 This is a required "prework" for the android mobile dev of codepath course application.
-This simple project includes a textview, a button, and background color change features.
+This simple project includes views like textview, button, and background color change feature.

 ### App Walk-though